 Skip to main content

-download the desktop app and follow the installation instructions. works on macOS, Windows, and Linux. the app manages recording, settings, and search — no terminal needed.
+download the desktop app and follow the installation instructions. works on macOS, Windows, and Linux. the app manages recording, settings, search, pipes, and AI connections — no terminal needed.

 CLI